Menu

 What is First Aid?

-A diagram of first aid
+Figure of first aid

-What is cardiopulmonary resuscitation?
+What is CPR?

-What is life-saving treatment?
+What is a life-saving treatment?

 • Electric shock using AED

-About the chain of lifesaving
+About the chain of life-saving

-Diagram of the chain of lifesaving
+Figure of the chain of lifesaving

-Chain of lifesaving
+Chain of life

 The first ring (prevention of cardiac arrest)